by Linnea, April 2022

 You will remove your bear spray from its holster and remove the safety clip.
 Make sure the bear is downwind from you so that you do not end up spraying yourself.
 When the bear is within 30 feet (preferably closer), you can discharge the bear spray in a zigzag pattern starting at the ground and moving up toward the bear’s face.

-For more detailed instructions about how to use bear spray, watch the video above made by Matt and Cheryl that shows how to use bear spray and compares three different brands.
+For more detailed instructions about how to use bear spray, check out our article Bear Spray: Everything you need to know before using it.
+Matt and Cheryl that shows how to use bear spray and compares three different brands.

 - Just want to know which kind to buy?
 We recommend Frontiersman bear spray because it sprays farther and longer than the other brands we tested.
 Frontiersman also comes with a holster.